AlexanderEllis/blog/content/posts/simple-map-reduce.md

 ### The Cat Saw The Dog

 What if we were given a book and we had to count the number of times each word appears?
-This a good problem for MapReduce because doing it by hand would be very boring, and although a single computer could probably do it, if the book is really long it could take a long time.
+What if we had a lot of books to count words in?
+This a good problem for MapReduce because doing it by hand would be very boring, and although a single computer could probably do it, if we had a big number of books to look through, it could take a long time.

 Let's say we have a very simple book that is made up only of the words **"the cat saw the dog."**  Counting the words would give us this: